EmotiBit/EmotiBit_Docs/Getting_Started.md

 - **High-speed microSD card**
 - **MicroSD card reader**
 - **Micro USB cable**
-- **3x Emoti-stretch straps** of different lengths to wear EmotiBit nearly anywhere on the body, ranging from a child’s wrist to an adult head
+- **3x Emoti-stretch straps** of different lengths to wear EmotiBit nearly anywhere on the body, ranging from a childâ€™s wrist to an adult head
 - **Plastic spudger** -- used to easily toggle the hibernate switch and EmotiBit button

 <img src="./assets/EmotiBit-EssentialsKit.jpg" width="400">